jensv/2018-08-27-llnl_pandas/_episodes/02-starting-with-data.md

 methods easily reproducible.
 We can also easily share our code with colleagues and they can replicate the same analysis.

-### Starting in the same spot

-To help the lesson run smoothly, let's ensure everyone is in the same directory.
-This should help us avoid path and file name issues.
-At this time please navigate to the workshop directory.
-If you working in IPython Notebook be sure that you start your notebook in the workshop directory.

-A quick aside that there are Python libraries like [OS Library](https://docs.python.org/3/library/os.html) that can work with our directory structure, however, that is not our focus today.

 ### Our Data

 For this lesson, we will be using the Portal Teaching data, a subset of the data